EcjTn/URLShort/README.md

 * No authentication means anyone can use it—designed for quick, frictionless URL shortening.
 * The frontend is kept minimal since the focus was on backend logic and API design.
-* Will add reCaptcha if serious about this

 ---